focustense/easymod/NPC Bundler/Backlog.md

   - Nifly is in use, but it seems very slow; regex hack might be better.
   - To revisit this, would need async, which isn't supported by SWIG wrapper.
 - Built-in BSA archiving
+- ~~Bug: ESP/BSA files remain locked until program exit~~
+  - ~~May be obsolete with Mutagen migration~~
+  - No evidence of this anymore; reopen if it's an issue.
+- Deal with ModPluginMap startup dependency when selecting defaults
+  - Users won't have a mod directory defined on first run
+  - Either need to have "initial setup" or rescan defaults after changing settings